jordanbell2357/how-to/hadoop-spark.md

 scala> val distinctGeoNameCount = df.select("GEO_NAME").distinct().count()
 distinctGeoNameCount: Long = 5433
 ```

+That is, the number of ADA is 5433.

 At the end of our tutorial, we calculate the number of ADA another way.